20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 That's the end of this article though, and we'll be moving on to greener pastures.
 Do note, this is the most general form of integrator for general relativity, and what we've built can handle *any* spacetime.
 You should be able to take a fresh metric tensor, and a set of tetrads from this[^this] paper, and simply replace the ones we've coded in.
 I'd recommend 2.17.1, as we will be revisiting kerr in a future article and you can check your workings

-As always, I've implemented all of this in a free tool called the [Relativity Workshop](https://github.com/20k/geodesic_raytracing), which you can use to fly around black holes and a lot more in realtime
+As always, I've implemented all of this in a free tool called the [Relativity Workshop](https://github.com/20k/geodesic_raytracing), which you can use to fly around black holes and a lot more in realtime.
+If anyone needs a physics guy to do cool physics stuff, that'd also be pretty neat

 [^this]: [Catalogue of Spacetimes](https://www2.mpia-hd.mpg.de/homes/tmueller/pdfs/catalogue_2014-05-21.pdf)